mahim-18/TaskTopia/README.md

 ## 🌟 Features

-- 📋 Add, edit, and delete tasks easily
+- 📋 Add, and delete tasks easily
-- ✅ Mark tasks as completed
+- ✅ Delete tasks as completed
-- 🕒 Organize tasks by due date or priority
-- 🌓 Light and Dark mode support
-- 🔍 Search and filter tasks
-- 💾 Persistent data (localStorage or backend API)
-- 🔔 Optional notifications/reminders

 ---